Shutting the Door on Recycling: A National Dilemma

 In an effort to improve their own environmental policies, China warned us in July 2017 that they would be making sweeping environmental policy changes and as of January 2018 would no longer be accepting foreign recycling material.
 Other countries such as Vietnam and Indonesia have followed suit.
 Not having either invested in adequate domestic recycling programs or incentivized US corporations to accept such materials has left the USA in a recycling crisis of overwhelming proportions.
 The reasons behind this quandary are both convoluted and multifaceted but for simplicity the problem can be reduced to two points.

 The first problem with our recycling was one of cleanliness.
 All items that go into a recycling can have to be squeaky clean.
-A certain type of plastic might be recyclable but must be removed and sent to the landfill if it is smeared with peanut butter or guacamole.
+A certain type of plastic (as perspex sheets cut to size) might be recyclable but must be removed and sent to the landfill if it is smeared with peanut butter or guacamole.
 Dirty recyclables lead to rotten smells, mold and contamination of other clean products.
 To make matters worse, recycling material often contained matter that frankly did not belong there such as batteries, coiled wires, styrofoam and used diapers.
 Further, such soiled items had to be extracted from legitimate ones and such thankless work became increasingly expensive, driving up the cost of recycling.
 With the terse Chinese decree of January 1st came an epic problem: What to do with the colossal piles of recycling debris that no longer had any interested buyers?

 Cleanliness was not the only problem.
 The recycling programs of the USA have been under the impression that all plastic (numbered 1-7 in the little triangle at the base of most plastic tubs) was recyclable.
 All of this material was sent to China.
 However, China only had the capacity to recycle plastics numbered 1 or 2.
 Those products numbered 3-7 could not be renewed.
 Thus for the greater part of the past two decades plastic 3-7 have ended up in China’s landfill.
 The take home message is that for the moment plastics 3-7 must be put in the garbage.
 For those of us with well intentioned hearts, this can be a bitter pill to swallow: Just because you have the desire to recycle an item does not necessarily mean it can be recycled.
 Lids are a further issue.
 They might be made of recyclable material, but their flat, smooth shape allows them to slip into the paper stream during the sorting process, often resulting in contamination that requires the entire lot of paper be sent to the landfill.
 Thus lids must be removed from recycle bins.